flipt-io/flipt/docs/architecture.md

 ### Bulma

 [Bulma](https://bulma.io/) is a free, open source CSS framework based on Flexbox.
-It makes it easy to make nice looking user interfaces with minimal CSS.
+It makes it easy to create nice looking user interfaces with minimal CSS.

 ### Buefy